London holiday apartments

 Holiday apartments in central London are some of the most sought after.
 Covent Garden and surroundings is a lively, fun, colourful and ever-popular part of London.
-It’s a delightful mix of the old and the new, where entertainment, street-life, theatre and history come together to delight and entertain the young and the old, and everyone in-between!
-Not forgetting your choice of shops, markets, coffee houses, bars and eateries to enjoy.
+It’s a delightful mix of the old and the new, where entertainment, street-life, theatre and history come together to delight and entertain the young and the old and everyone in-between!
+Not forgetting all the shops, markets, coffee houses, bars and eateries you could wish for.

 Covent Garden’s surrounding areas are quick to get to on foot.
 The rest of the West End practically surrounds you here or is a short bus ride away.
 Leicester Square with it’s cinema complexes and Trafalgar Square with the National Gallery are close by and are easily reached by walking down Long Acre with it’s many shops, boutiques and cafe’s.
 China Town, Piccadilly Circus, Regent Street, Oxford Street and Shaftesbury Avenue are all a pleasant stroll from you.

 Soho is a vibrant and fascinating area in central London, bordered by Oxford street, Regent Street, Charing Cross Road and Leicester Square.
 There are many interesting side streets with individual shops to stumble across and peruse.
 Soho is attractive to a wide range of people, be it locals or tourists seeking holiday apartments.
 Its interesting history and present energetic atmosphere make it a must-see area.
 This is the place to find live entertainment, great food and a thriving nightlife.
 The food scene offers up everything from a quick snack bought on the hoof, excellent coffee and pastries, lunch in the local bistro, to fine dining, late.
 The host of pubs, bars, bistros and trattorias available here ensures there is something for every taste and budget.